akanksha1331/Hacktoberfest23/README.md

 🔹DSA/CP Questions and Solutions: Contribute your favorite Data Structures and Algorithms problems along with their solutions. <br>
 🔹Make sure to include the problem description and your code in a clear and readable format.<br>

-🔹Theory Explanations: If you have in-depth knowledge about certain DSA/CP topics, share your insights!
+🔹Theory Explanations: If you have in-depth knowledge about certain DSA/CP topics, share your insights! <br>
 🔹Write theory explanations for topics related to Data Structures and Algorithms to help fellow learners grasp concepts better.<br>

-⚜️ Maintain good quality of contributions.
+⚜️ Maintain good quality of contributions.<br><br>

 ## Note: Add files in their respective folder 📁
 🔸For DSA/CP Questions and Solutions : Folder is DSA_CP <br>